Surafely/Surafely/README.md

 ###

-<p align="left">My name is Surafel Yigezu and I'ma full-time full-stack freelance developer 👨‍💻, from Ethiopia.</p>
+<p align="left">My name is Surafel Yigezu and I'm a full-time full-stack freelance developer 👨‍💻, from Ethiopia.</p>

 ###